DIII-SDU-Group/MPSoC4Drones/README.md

 #### `mp4d-setup`
 The `mp4d-setup` command sets up the project structure in the three following steps:
 1. _Setup step 1_: **Cloning and patching the Avnet repositories**.
 Avnet provides scripts for building projects for their boards in seperate GitHub repositories which interoperate.
 Therefore, the general project structure is adopted from Avnet.
-The cloned Avnet repositories are the following:
+Additionally, the PYNQ Project repository is cloned as some packages are borrowed and install onto the root filesystem from there.
+The cloned repositories are the following:
-    - the *bdf* repository cloned into the `bdf/` folder.
+    - the [Avnet *bdf* repository](https://github.com/Avnet/bdf) cloned into the `bdf/` folder.
 This folder will contain the Avnet provided board definition files for the Ultra96-V2, which is used in Vivado to specify the characteristics of the board.
-    - the *hdl* repository cloned into the `hdl/` folder.
+    - the [Avnet *hdl* repository](https://github.com/Avnet/hdl) cloned into the `hdl/` folder.
 This folder will contain the Vivado specific scripts for project creation and hardware building.
 The repository is patched from the original provided by Avnet in order to more flexibly facilitate hardware development in Vivado, and also to define a bare minimum Vivado project necessary for the OS to be able to run.
 Inside this folder will also be contained the actual Vivado project for the MPSoC4Drones project.
-    - the *petalinux* repository cloned into the `petalinux/` folder.
+    - the [Avnet *petalinux* repository](https://github.com/Avnet/petalinux) cloned into the `petalinux/` folder.
 This folder will contain the PetaLinux specific scripts for project creation and PetaLinux building.
 The repository is patched from the original provided by Avnet in order to more flexibly facilitate development with/without updating the hardware specification, without rebuilding everything, etc. Inside this folder will also be contained the actual PetaLinux project for the MPSoC4Drones project.
-    - the *meta-avnet* repository cloned into the `meta-avnet/` folder.
+    - the [Avnet *meta-avnet* repository](https://github.com/Avnet/meta-avnet) cloned into the `meta-avnet/` folder.
 This folder will contain the meta-layers provided by Avnet for the PetaLinux build.
 These layers define, among other things, patches to the kernel, hardware drivers, etc., specific to the Ultra96-V2, as well as the kernel driver configuration for the PetaLinux project.
 The repository is patched from the original provided by Avnet in order to remove specification of excessive packages to be installed in the user layer of the root filesystem built by PetaLinux, as this filesystem is replaced in MPSoC4Drones by a Ubuntu 20.04 filesystem, and this modification significantly decreases build time, as well as to add some additional kernel drivers necessary for PX4 communication to the build.
+    - The [PYNQ Project *PYNQ* repository](https://github.com/Xilinx/PYNQ) cloned into the `PYNQ/` folder.
+This folder will contain full the full PYNQ Project, however, only a few elements are used.
+The BitBake recipes for ZOCL/XRT drivers in the root filesystem `recipes-xrt` are used along with patched scripts to install a few packages into the root filesystem which must be cross-compiled from source.
+This is achieved in the PYNQ Project, and is thus included in this build.
 2. _Setup step 2_: **Setting up the Vivado project**.
 Using the scripts in the patched version of the Avnet *hdl* repository now contained in the `hdl/` folder, the Vivado project is created on the path `hdl/projects/u96v2_sbc_mp4d_2020_2/`.
 The default bare-minimum block design is generated, the board definition files are added, and a constraints file is added to the project for reference and later pinout.
+If any commits of changes to the block design, added IPs in the `ip/` folder, or added sources, these will be fetched from the respective folders and reflected in the generated project.
+See the _commitment_ step below.
 This step requires that _setup step 1_ has been executed.
 3. _Setup step 3_: **Setting up the PetaLinux project**.
 Using the scripts in the patched version of the Avnet *petalinux* repository now contained the `petalinux/` folder, the PetaLinux project is created on the path `petalinux/projects/u96v2_sbc_mp4d_2020_2/`.
 This step requires that _setup step 1_ has been executed.